cse-sim/cse/doc/src/docs/input-data/dhwsys.md

 TOTLOC, Tops of the tank on a timer and locks out the compressor (only the resistance elements are used to heat the tank to setpoint).
 LOC, Locks out the compressor from the water heater's normal internal control logic.
 LOR, Locks out the resistive elements from the water heater's normal internal control logic.
-LOCLOR, Locks out the compressor and resistive elements from the water heater's normal internal control logic.
+LOCLOR, Locks out the compressor and resistive elements from the water heater's normal internal control logic.", True) }}
-END
-%>

 Scheduling functions can be used to construct control strategies of interest, for example: